cacontad/SeedScripts/README.md

 xml files were downloaded from supplementary material of ([Moreira et al (2019)](https://doi.org/10.1104/pp.19.00122)).

 ## Please cite:
-Contador, C.A., Liu, A., Ng, M-S., Ku, Y-S., Chan, S.H.J., Lam, H-M. Metabolic modelling of isoflavone accumulation in wild and cultivated soybean seeds elucidates the role of maternal contribution.
+Contador, C.A., Liu, A., Ng, M-S., Ku, Y-S., Chan, S.H.J., Lam, H-M. Metabolic modeling of isoflavone accumulation in soybean seeds revealed the role of maternal contribution.
 (To be submitted)